RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: RiverMamba

 where $\X_{forecast}^{t+l}$ are the features from the $l$-th forecast block and $\X_{forecast}^{t+1:t+L \textbackslash t+l}$ are the concatenated features from all forecast blocks except of the $l$-th block.
 The linear layers project the input $\X_{forecast}^{t+l}$ or $\X_{forecast}^{t+1:t+L \textbackslash t+l}$ to 32 dimensions and the last linear projection estimates finally $\Delta\X_{dis24}^{t+l} \in \RR^{B \times 1 \times P \times 1}$.

 \textbf{Training.} As already mentioned, we sample $P$ points around the globe for training.
-As a target value for training, we first use the river discharge data from the GloFAS reanalysis as ground truth and then fine-tune on sparse observations using data from Global Runoff Data Centre (GRDC).
+As a target value for training, we first use the river discharge data from the GloFAS reanalysis as ground truth and then fine-tune on sparse observations using data from the Global Runoff Data Centre (GRDC).
+For GRDC fine-tuning, we take $P$ as the number of input points per sample and compute the loss only on points where GRDC observations are available without considering reanalysis data from GloFAS.
 We obtain the target values by $\Delta \hat{\X}_{dis24}^{t+l}(p) = \hat{\X}_{dis24}^{t+l}(p) - \hat{\X}_{dis24}^{t-1}(p)$, where $\hat{\X}$ are the values from GloFAS or GRDC.
 For the training loss, we propose a weighted version of the mean-squared error (MSE) loss:

 where $B$ is the batch size.
 Since the severity of a flood is highly important for flood forecasting and severe floods occur rarely, the weighting factor ${w}^{b,t+l}(p)$ takes this into account.
 The severity of a flood is ranked by the statistical flood return period in years, which we denote by $r$ and ranges from $1.5$ to $500$.
+These ranges are also used in GloFAS.
+We note that a high return period event simply reflects statistical rarity in streamflow magnitude, and should not be equated with a flood event without additional context, e.g., thresholds or inundation.
+The return period is used here as a proxy indicator of hydrological extremity, which we call flood.
 The severity of a flood is thus given by $\hat{r}^{t+l}(p)=\max_r \left\{r:\hat{\X}_{dis24}^{t+l}(p) \geq \theta_r(p) \right\}$, where $\theta_r$ is the statistical threshold for a given flood return period $r$.
 We also include the case $r{=}0$ with $\theta_r{=}0$ for defining events that are not floods.
 Using this notation, the weighting is thus given by